The ultimate guide to Amazon Product Photography with 8 great tips.

 6. Use a neutral white balance

-Very simple, there should be no colour cast on the image, it should not have an overall blue or yellow/orange tint across the image.
-If it does this is because the white balance is off, it can be rectified in image editing software.
-If the white balance is off your products wont look as they do in person and have an unnatural hue to them.
+Very simple, there should be no colour cast on the image, it should not have an overall blue or yellow/orange tint across the image (unless intentional, like sunset scene).
+If it does this is because the white balance is off, it can be rectified in image editing software like photoshop.
+If the white balance is off, products won't look as they do in person and will have an unnatural hue to them.
 This is just one more way to ensure that your images look professional and help demonstrate you are a quality brand.

-Amazon have minimum requirements for their images I suggest you go beyond and above these to ensure that best quality results on the platform.
+Amazon has minimum requirements for their images I suggest you go beyond and above these to ensure the best quality results on the platform.

 Use these export settings